joseph-vega12/joseph-vega12/README.md

 I'm a software engineer based in Baldwin Park, CA passionate about building full-stack web applications to help people and communities reach their full potential.

-I'm currently open and looking to join an awesome team of developers working on creative projects!
+I’m currently open to work and looking to join an awesome team of developers working on creative projects!

 ### About Me 🧑🏼‍💻
 _______________________________________________________________________________________________________________________